jma1795/distro-color-wheels/README.md

-# mint-logo-colors
+# Linux Mint Color Logos
-The Mint Logo used on the menu Icons but in different colors
+The Mint Logo used on the menu Icons but in different colors using the Yaru Color scheme to base those colors.
+All rights go to LM for the distrobution and brand itself.
+I just like pretty colors.

 **Hex-Color codes of all base colors**